ENCCS/vasp-best-practices/content/fcc_Ni.md

 ### 1. Volume relaxation

-Similar as for the [cd Si](../cd_Si) example, check the total energy over a range of volumes, by using the tailored job script "run-vol.sh"
+Similar as for the [cd Si](../cd_Si) example, check the total energy over a range of volumes, by using the tailored job script "run-vol.sh".
+Submit the job (Tetralith)

     sbatch run-vol.sh

+or run it interactively (MeluxIna)

+    ./run-vol.sh

 after it finishes, check the total energy vs lattice constant e.g. using gnuplot

     gnuplot

-and at the prompt type
+and at the prompt type (the first two lines for creating an image, needed at MeluXina)

+    set term png
+    set output "SUMMARY.dia.png"
     plot "SUMMARY.dia" using ($1):($4) w lp

 is the equilibrium lattice parameter close to *a* = 3.5 Å?